 When you use this product in environments that have high levels of electromagnetic interference, you might experience some slight disturbance in its operation.
-If this occurs, please refer to Chapter 8 or call technical support.
+If this occurs, please refer to the Troubleshooting chapter of this manual or call technical support.

 To maintain compliance, use only cables supplied (or recommended) for use with this product.